Spirals-Team/test4repair-experiments/results/math/49/jGenProg/readme.md

 Nb of EvoSuite Tests: 185

-Nb of Failing EvoSuite Tests: 185
+Nb of Failing EvoSuite Tests: 11

 ---
 #Seed: 22

 ## Patch 44 #  jGenProg+MinImpact With Seed 22

+jGenProg+MinImpact returns this patch in the first place

 org.apache.commons.math.util.OpenIntToDoubleHashMap : 399